arindam0310018/05-June-2025-PlatformEngg-Tf-Crossplane-Port__Azure-Bootcamp-2025/01-Crossplane/README.md

-# Global Azure 2025: Crossplane powered Platform Engineering:-
+# Crossplane powered Platform Engineering:-

-Greetings and Welcome to another amazing Session in __Global Azure 2025 powered by Azure Zurich User Group.__
+Greetings and Welcome to another amazing Session in __Azure Bootcamp 2025.__

 Discover how __Crossplane simplifies cloud infrastructure__.